step-/JSON.awk/FAQ.md

 By default, JSON.awk parses each input file separately from all other input files.
 Therefore, for each input file it resets its internal data structures, and restarts from zero all ouput array indices.
-If your application needs to parse all data files as a single unit, you have to options.
+If your application needs to parse all data files as a single JSON object, you have two options:
-Either modify function `reset()` in file JSON.awk, or pipe all data as a single unit, using the last notation shown at the end of [QA 1](#1) section on *Piping Data*.
+* Pipe all data as a single JSON object as illustrated by the last notation shown at the end of [QA 1](#1) section *Piping Data*.
+* Modify function `reset()` in file JSON.awk.